How are you doing during all of this stuff?

 I'm praying you are doing better than expected.

 Generally, we think that stress is a situation.
-We have a fight in a relationship, our car breaks down, or we get laid off from work.
+We fight in a relationship, our car breaks down, or we get laid off from work.
 To believe the situation is the stress is a common myth.

 A is the activating event (situation),

 and C is our consequences (signs and symptoms).

 For example, if we are laid off from our job (Activating Event), and we believe that this is the worst thing that could ever happen to us (Belief), then our Consequences will be doubt, fear, and worry.
 Or, if we are laid off from our job (Activating Event), and we believe this is the best thing that could ever happen to us (Belief), then our Consequences will be certainty, confidence, and hope.